sisap-challenges/challenge2023/.github/ISSUE_TEMPLATE/pre-registration-request.md

   - type: input
     attributes:
       label: team
-      description: >-
-        Enter the name of your `team` wrapped with single backticks
+      description: Enter the name of your team
     validations:
       required: true

   - type: input
     attributes:
       label: corresponding
-      description: >-
-        Enter the username of your `corresponding` author wrapped with single backticks
+      description: Enter the GitHub username of your corresponding author
     validations:
       required: true

   - type: input
     attributes:
       label: tasks
-      description: >-
-        Enter the list of tasks of your interest
+      description: Enter the list of tasks of your interest
     validations:
       required: true